vadim-miller2/book-test1/pages/ch_app_test.md

 Once started, the daemon first tries to read its configuration from <span class="nctnt ncbi-path">/etc/lbsmd/servrc.cfg</span>.
 If the file is not found (or is not readable) the daemon looks for the configuration file <span class="nctnt ncbi-path">servrc.cfg</span> in the directory from which it has been started.
 This fallback mechanism is not used when the configuration file name is explicitly stated in the command line.
 The daemon periodically checks the configuration file and all of its descendants and reloads (discards) their contents if some of the files have been either updated, (re-)moved, or added.

-The “<span class="nctnt ncbi-var">filename</span>” can be followed by a pipe character ( \\| ) and some text (up to the end of the line or the comment introduced by the hash character).
+The â€œ<span class="nctnt ncbi-var">filename</span>â€ can be followed by a pipe character ( \\| ) and some text (up to the end of the line or the comment introduced by the hash character).
 That text is then prepended to every line (but the <span class="nctnt ncbi-code">%include</span> directives) read from the included file.

 A configuration line of the form

     @zone

 specifies the zone to which the entire configuration file applies, where a zone is a subdivision of the existing broadcast domain which does not intermix with other unrelated zones.
-Only one zone designation is allowed, and it must match the predefined site information (the numeric designation of the entire broadcast domain, which is either “guessed” by LBSMD or preset via a command-line parameter): the zone value must be a binary subset of the site value (which is usually a contiguous set of 1-bits, such as <span class="nctnt ncbi-monospace">0xC0</span> or <span class="nctnt ncbi-monospace">0x1E</span>).
+Only one zone designation is allowed, and it must match the predefined site information (the numeric designation of the entire broadcast domain, which is either â€œguessedâ€ by LBSMD or preset via a command-line parameter): the zone value must be a binary subset of the site value (which is usually a contiguous set of 1-bits, such as <span class="nctnt ncbi-monospace">0xC0</span> or <span class="nctnt ncbi-monospace">0x1E</span>).

 When no zone is specified, the zone is set equal to the entire site (broadcast domain) so that any regular service defined by the configuration is visible to each and every LBSMD running at the same site.
-Otherwise, only the servers with bitwise-matching zones are visible to each other: if 1, 2, and 3 are the zones of hosts “X”, “Y” and “Z”, respectively (all hosts reside within the same site, say 7), then servers from “X” are visible by “Z”, but not by “Y”; servers from “Y” are visible by “Z” but not by “X”; and finally, all servers from “Z” are visible by both “X” and “Y”.
-There’s a way to define servers at “X” to be visible by “Y” using an “Inter” server flag (see below).
+Otherwise, only the servers with bitwise-matching zones are visible to each other: if 1, 2, and 3 are the zones of hosts â€œXâ€, â€œYâ€ and â€œZâ€, respectively (all hosts reside within the same site, say 7), then servers from â€œXâ€ are visible by â€œZâ€, but not by â€œYâ€; servers from â€œYâ€ are visible by â€œZâ€ but not by â€œXâ€; and finally, all servers from â€œZâ€ are visible by both â€œXâ€ and â€œYâ€.
+Thereâ€™s a way to define servers at â€œXâ€ to be visible by â€œYâ€ using an â€œInterâ€ server flag (see below).

 A configuration line of the form

     [*]user

 introduces a user that is added to the host authority.
 There can be multiple authority lines across the configuration, and they are all aggregated into a list.
 The list can contain both individual user names and / or group names (denoted by a preceding asterisk).
 The listed users and / or members of the listed groups, will be allowed to operate on all server records that appear in the LBSMD configuration files on this host (individual server entries may designate additional personnel on a per-server basis).
-Additional authority entries are only allowed from the same branch of the configuration file tree: so if a file “a” includes a file “b”, where the first host authority is defined, then any file that is included (directly or indirectly) from “b” can add entries to the host authority, while no other file that is included later from “a”, can.
+Additional authority entries are only allowed from the same branch of the configuration file tree: so if a file â€œaâ€ includes a file â€œbâ€, where the first host authority is defined, then any file that is included (directly or indirectly) from â€œbâ€ can add entries to the host authority, while no other file that is included later from â€œaâ€, can.

 A configuration line of the form

     :port

 designates a local network port for monitoring by LBSMD: the daemon will regularly pull the port information as provided by servers in run-time: total port capacity, used capacity and free capacity; and make these values available in the load-balance messages sent to other LBSMDs.
-The ratio “free” over “total” will be used to calculate the port availability (1.0=fully free, 0.0=fully clogged).
-Servers may use arbitrary units to express the capacity, but both “used” and “free” may not be greater than “total”, and “used” must correspond to the actual used resource, yet “free” may be either calculated (e.g. algorithmically decreased in anticipation of the mouting load in order to shrink the port availability ratio quicker) or simply amounts to “total” – “used”.
-Note that “free” set to “0” signals the port as currently being unavailable for service (i.e. as if the port was down) – and an automatic connection check, if any, will not be performed by LBSMD on that port.
+The ratio â€œfreeâ€ over â€œtotalâ€ will be used to calculate the port availability (1.0=fully free, 0.0=fully clogged).
+Servers may use arbitrary units to express the capacity, but both â€œusedâ€ and â€œfreeâ€ may not be greater than â€œtotalâ€, and â€œusedâ€ must correspond to the actual used resource, yet â€œfreeâ€ may be either calculated (e.g. algorithmically decreased in anticipation of the mouting load in order to shrink the port availability ratio quicker) or simply amounts to â€œtotalâ€ â€“ â€œusedâ€.
+Note that â€œfreeâ€ set to â€œ0â€ signals the port as currently being unavailable for service (i.e. as if the port was down) â€“ and an automatic connection check, if any, will not be performed by LBSMD on that port.

 A configuration line of the form